productiveme/jsoncalc/README.md

 Options:
-  -V, --version            output the version number -r, --reducer <reducer>  One or more (comma seperated) of the available reducer computations, e.g. [sum, count, avg, yep, nope]. (default: sum)
+  -V, --version            output the version number -r, --reducer <reducer>  One or more (comma seperated) of the available reducer computations: [sum, count, avg, yep, nope]. (default: sum)
   -h, --help               display help for command
 ```